Code of Conduct: Guests

 All styles of Jewish practice are equally valid and honored, and all are welcome regardless of religion, race, sexual or gender identity.
 While Shabbat offers quiet meditative moments, Shabbat dinner is an essential social gathering.
 We cherish the differences among the Jewish people, and OneTable provides support that allows for the practice of ritual according to varying interpretations and understandings.

 Every Jewish person and Shabbat dinner attendee is unique; we all celebrate Shabbat differently.
 That being said, please respect the wishes of the dinner host.
 If it is a kosher dinner, do not bring any non-kosher foods.
 (Need help finding kosher options?
-Email your Hub Manager or coach!)
+Email your Field Manager!)
 If you want to guest at a kosher meal, please look for dinners on our platform that offer a kosher experience.

 Ending your week with intention with good food and good friends is good for you.
 The OneTable model invites a healthy cultural shift, a focus on making a commitment, planning ahead, and crafting with care.
 From menu planning, to table settings, to warmly worded invitations, Shabbat is a time to gladden the eye as well as the spirit.
 Feel free to reach out to your hosts prior to the dinner and ask what you should bring or how else you can help set the intention.